iancenry/digital-business-card/README.md

                                       supported by Chrome, Edge, Opera and Firefox */ }
 ```
-1. The noselect class prevents selction of texts

 1. The nodrag class prevents image selection and dragging
 ```css